newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 And you will get it, i guarantee it.

 These 2 things, **Components** and **State** are at the core of what you probably have heard people refer to as the *"React philosophy"*.
-Indeed, things are handled quite **differently**, but it's absolutely possible to start learning it, even if, like me, you're not a JavaScript Jedi yet!
+Indeed, things are handled quite **differently**, but it's absolutely possible to start learning it, even if like me, you're not a JS Jedi yet!

 <a name="4"></a>
 ## The HUGE Benefits of starting to learn React now.